When your doctor thinks that you have symptoms suggestive of RA or Sjögren’s syndrome

 A blood sample taken from a vein in your arm

-This test detects and measures rheumatoid factor (RF), a type of “autoantibody”, in the blood.
-We all have antibodies (also known as immunoglobulins) in our blood, which are protective proteins which defend the body against infection, particularly from bacteria.
-However, “autoantibodies” may attack the patient’s own tissues mistakenly identifying them as “foreign”.
-While the role of RF is not well understood, it may not directly cause joint damage, but promote the body's inflammation reaction which in turn contributes to autoimmune joint destruction.
+This test detects and measures the presence of autoantibodies like rheumatoid factor (RF), and anti-cyclic citrinullated protein antibodies (ACPA), which are associated with rheumatoid arthritis in the blood.
+We all have antibodies (also known as immunoglobulins) in our blood, which are protective proteins which defend the body against “foreign” agents of infection, particularly from bacteria.
+However, autoantibodies are antibodies that attack the patient’s tissues, such as bones and cartilage.
+While the role of RF and ACPA are not well understood, they may not directly cause joint damage, but promote the body's inflammation reaction, contributing to autoimmune joint destruction.

-The RF test is sensitive but not very specific, it can be found in diseases other than rheumatoid arthritis (RA).
-It is most closely associated with RA but may also be present in other autoimmune disorders, such as Sjögren’s syndrome, in some persistent bacterial and viral infections, and can be found in a small but significant percentage of healthy people particularly in the elderly.
+The RF and ACPA tests are sensitive but ACPA has higher specificity because RF can be found in diseases other than rheumatoid arthritis (RA).
+RF can be present in other autoimmune disorders, such as Sjögren syndrome, in some persistent bacterial and viral infections, and can be found in a small but significant percentage of healthy people particularly in the elderly.

 How is it used?

 The rheumatoid factor (RF) test is used to help diagnose RA and to distinguish it from other forms of arthritis and other conditions that cause similar symptoms of joint pain, inflammation, and stiffness, but it is only one of several clinical and laboratory factors.
 It may be requested with other autoimmune related tests, such as ANA (antinuclear antibody), markers of inflammation, such as CRP (C-reactive protein) and ESR (erythrocyte sedimentation rate), and with FBC (Full Blood Count) to evaluate the body’s blood cells.